someodd/burrow/docker/README.md

   * `make create_network`: You should run this first.
 Creates the Docker network the container will use.
   * `make build`: Build the Docker container.
   * `make run`: Run the Docker container as a daemon.
+  * `make run_bigport`: Run with bigger ports than the defaults for SSH and Gopher.
   * `make shell`: Open the shell of the currently running Docker container.

-You can use it from project root like this:
+You must use it from project root like this:

 ```
-make -f ./docker/Makefile run
+make -f ./docker/Makefile build
 ```

 ## Configure `spacecookie.json`